K-STEMIT: Knowledge-Informed Spatio-Temporal Efficient Multi-Branch Graph Neural Network for Subsurface Stratigraphy Thickness Estimation from Radar Data: Introduction

-This paper is organized as follows: Section \ref{relatedwork} will discuss a few related works.
-Section \ref{dataset} will introduce the snow Radar Echogram Dataset (SRED) radargram dataset that we use, how physical data is obtained from the Model Atmospheric Regional physical weather model and synchronized with radargram measurements, and how we generate our graph data based on the SRED dataset.
-Section \ref{method} will explain all the key designs of our proposed multi-branch network architecture.
-Section \ref{experiments} will state details of our experiments.
-Section \ref{results} and Section \ref{discussion} will evaluate our proposed method in different aspects, and Section \ref{conclusion} will conclude the article.
+This paper is organized as follows: Section~\ref{relatedwork} discusses related work.
+Section~\ref{dataset} introduces the Snow Radar Echogram Dataset (SRED), describes how physical data is obtained from the Modèle Atmosphérique Régional weather model and synchronized with radargram measurements, and explains how graph data is generated based on the SRED dataset.
+Section~\ref{method} presents the key designs of our proposed multi-branch network architecture.
+Section~\ref{experiments} provides the experimental details.
+Section~\ref{results} and Section~\ref{discussion} evaluate the proposed method from different perspectives, and Section~\ref{conclusion} concludes the paper.